Finding Your Target Audience’s Hot Buttons

 Preferences for Consuming Information

-- What tools do you use everyday?
+- What tools do you use every day?
 This question is meant to uncover the applications and products used frequently.
 Are they on social media for work?
 If so, which ones?
-For example, your audience may use a forum specific to a their function and rarely check in to their LinkedIn account.
-Understanding how a buying segment works and their preferred tools enables you to narrow your focus on tactics that break through the clutter.
+For example, your audience may use a forum specific to their function and rarely check in to their LinkedIn account.
+Understanding how a buying segment works and their preferred tools enable you to narrow your focus on tactics that break through the clutter.

 The Buying Process